 - 1. Upon diagnosis of pregnancy, the student must present a written statement from her physician that indicates the expected date of delivery and her fitness for clinical education to the Program Director and the Clinical Coordinator.
-This statement must be presented within the first month following diagnosis. - 2.
-The student may choose to take a leave of absence during her pregnancy or she may continue with her clinical education.
-If the student continues her clinical education, she must present a monthly written statement from her physician stating her fitness for clinical education to the Clinical Coordinator. - 3.
+This statement must be presented within the first month following the notification of pregnancy. - 2.
+The student may choose to take a leave of absence during her pregnancy or she may continue with her clinical education. - 3.
 It is the student's responsibility to continually check the dosimetry reports.
 Both the student and the IRRP must initial the dosimetry reports quarterly to verify that they have checked the uniform quarterly dose rate and total accumulated exposure dose. - 4.
 If the student decides to continue her clinical education, she will be expected to participate in all clinical assignments and/or duties, but may request any or all of the following exceptions in their clinical assignments due to their known large occupational dose production: - a. fluoroscopy - b. surgical radiography - c. mobile radiography - 5.
 A student will be allowed to make up any clinical time missed due to pregnancy or immediate post-partum care. - 6.
 Make-up or banking hours will be structured to compensate for loss of clinical experiences during pregnancy. - 7.
 Students are encouraged to bank time in anticipation of missing clinical time during a pregnancy.